turger/closest-stops/README.md

 https://clopspops.web.app

 ## TODO

-* Change from create react app to vite
-* Use typescript
+- Use typescript
-* Add linter
-* Use less
+- Use less